sturrion/stock-market-investment-tools/README.md

 * sp500.csv - data got from wikipedia (1/nov/2018)
 * nasdaq100.csv - data got from wikipedia (1/nov/2018)

+## data/hist:
+* some historical data from yahoo finance

 ## notebooks:
 * get_market_data_csv: Merges data from dow.csv, sp500.csv and nasdaq100.csv with data provided for free by [IEX](https://iextrading.com/developer).
 View [IEX’s Terms of Use](https://iextrading.com/api-exhibit-a/).
+* first_simulation: Simulates the purchase of a share every day and shows its performance.
+It works for a list of tickers.